 The reason Gyatso was so intensely devoted to Aang's welfare is because Gyatso had a literal whirlwind Bromance with Avatar Roku.
 Given that Roku's Earthbending master, Sud, uses Toph's original character design, it could be considered similar.

 On the other hand, However, Roku's Waterbending master was a nameless, voiceless cipher.
 Ummi, Water Avatar Kuruk's bride that Koh The Face-Stealer claimed, remains Koh's prisoner even in Korra's time.
 And perhaps most prominently, Roku's wife Ta Min is all over the place - though her character design evokes Katara's Fire Nation disguise and post-war hairstyle, her voice actress, Grey DeLisle, also voiced both Azula and Katara's mother.
-Try not to get carried away.

 Although when Ozai declares himself Phoenix King in preparation for his plan to destroy the Earth Kingdom and ensure total world domination he gives himself a rather more ornate crown/helmet.◊